darrellanderson/TI4-TTPG-TS/src/_how-to/outline/features/stats.md

-To see a summary of players' status right click the table for the stats option.
+To see a summary of players' status, right click the table for the stats option.